osoAI1/Assignment-Task-3-DL-project/README.md

-#Human Activity Recognition using CNN-LSTM
+## Human Activity Recognition using CNN-LSTM

+ A hybrid deep learning model combining Convolutional Neural Networks (*CNN*) for spatial feature extraction and Long Short-Term Memory (*LSTM*) for temporal sequence modeling is implemented

+The name of dataset: Human Activity Recognition (*HAR* - Video Dataset) and the size of it is *14.8G*
+- Walking: 171 videos
+- Sitting: 156 videos
+- Standing Still: 174 videos

-The name of dataset: Human Activity Recognition (HAR - Video Dataset) and the size of it is *14.8G* in this project i work in 3 class(Walking, Sitting, Standing Still) of 7 class(Clapping, Meeting and splitting, Sitting, Standing still, Walking, Walking while reading a book,Walking while using the phone)
+This project aims to classify video clips into three types or classes(Walking, Sitting, Standing Still) of 7 class(Clapping, Meeting and splitting, Sitting, Standing still, Walking, Walking while reading a book,Walking while using the phone)

+All videos are standardized to **10 frames** of size **32×32 pixels** with 3 RGB channels **CNN**: Two convolutional layers (Conv2D) followed by MaxPooling and AdaptiveAvgPool2d to extract 64 features per frame **LSTM**: One LSTM layer with input size 64 (feature dimension) and hidden size 64 **Final layer**: Fully Connected layer with 3 output nodes (one per class)

+## Hyperparameters
+   **Epochs**: 30 (with early stopping)
+   **Batch Size**: 16
+   **learning rate**: 1e-3

+**Optimizer**: Adam
+**Loss Function**: CrossEntropyLoss

 **Test Accuracy: 0.9109**

 <img width="581" height="516" alt="image" src="https://github.com/user-attachments/assets/3cb815ba-f2ce-4343-842a-b2e040e535a7" />